How to Setup and Customize Swagger with ASP.NET MVC

 c.CustomAsset("OtherVersion", myAssembly, "WebApplication2.html.OtherVersion.html");

-Following is one of my new pages, OtherVersion.
-Isn't this so sweet?
-As a developer when you use other UI Framework if you can replace CSS, Javascript and HTML but keep their original logic.
-That's just fantastic.
+The following is one of my new pages, OtherVersion.
+Isn't this great?
+As a developer, when you use another UI framework and you can replace CSS, JavaScript, and HTML while keeping the original logic, that's just fantastic.

-ASP.NET WebAPI's default API helper document also looks for DLL's XML comment for description.
-We can do that in swagger too.
+ASP.NET WebAPI's default API helper documentation also looks for the DLL's XML comments for descriptions.
+We can do that in Swagger too.

-The first thing you need to do is go to the project that contains the API controller to check the XML documentation file, so when building the solution visual studio will update the XML with comments you add to the class.
-Also, swagger later will read the XML's comment as a description of the API too.
+The first thing you need to do is go to the project that contains the API controller and check the XML documentation file.
+When building the solution, Visual Studio will update the XML with comments you add to the class.
+Also, Swagger will later read the XML comments as descriptions for the API.

-The next important thing is, swagger has not registered the API XML, you can add it as follows.
+The next important thing is that Swagger has not registered the API XML.
+You can add it as follows.

 c.IncludeXmlComments(string.Format(@"{0}\bin\APIDemo.XML", System.AppDomain.CurrentDomain.BaseDirectory));

-Following are examples of the WebAPI controller and the API Model class' XML document.
+The following are examples of the WebAPI controller and the API Model class's XML documentation.

 /// my product